malworthy/smoke/README.md

 Utils
 - args() // returns a list of command line arguments passed to the scripts
 - clock() // number of seconds since program started
+- fromjson(string)  // converts json text to a hash table or list
 - len(list) // gets the length of a list or string
 - num(string) // converts a string to a number
 - rand(max) // gets a random number from 0 to max-1
 - sleep(milliseconds) // suspend thread
 - type(variable) // gets the type of a variable.
 Returns "Type" enum
   Types: Bool, Number, DateTime, String, Upvalue, Function, Native, Closure, List, Class, Instance, Method, Enum

 Math/Bitwise Operations
 - math.bitand(value1, value2) // performs a bitwise and